-The cost of ALF care varies depending on the level of services a resident needs.
+The cost of ALF care varies depending on residents' needs.
 In addition, ALF costs can vary based on setting size, geographic location, and range of services provided, among other factors.
-The 2019 Genworth Cost of Care Survey found the median annual ALF cost was about \$48,600, whereas the median annual cost of nursing home care was more than \$90,100 for a semiprivate room and \$102,200 for a private room.
+The 2021 Genworth Cost of Care Survey found the median annual ALF cost was about \$54,000, whereas the median annual cost of nursing home care was more than \$94,900 for a semiprivate room and \$108,400 for a private room.
 These estimates are national figures and can vary widely by geographic region.
-For example, at the state level, the median daily rate for a one-bedroom, single occupancy unit in an ALF ranged from \$95 to \$371.
+For example, at the state level, the median daily rate for a one-bedroom, single occupancy unit in an ALF ranged from \$99 to \$229.

 Assisted living is predominantly a private pay industry.
-Residents and their families generally are responsible for paying privately out-of-pocket for room and board, as well as for services provided in these settings; some residents may use private long-term care insurance to cover these costs.
+Residents and their families generally are responsible for paying privately out-of-pocket for room and board, as well as for services provided in these settings; some residents may use private long-term care insurance to cover some portion of these costs.
 The federal Medicare program for the elderly and certain disabled individuals does not cover LTSS provided in ALFs.
-Medicaid can cover ALF services as Medicaidcovered LTSS for eligible participants; however, Medicaid does not cover room and board.
+State Medicaid programs can choose to cover ALF services for certain eligible participants; however, Medicaid does not cover room and board.
 Essentially, the federal Medicaid statute delineates that housing is separate from health and social services provided to an individual in a private home or residential setting.
-CDC's Survey of National Long-Term Care Providers found that 16.5% of residents in ALFs had Medicaid as a payer source for some health and social services in 2016.
+CDC's NPALS found that 18.1% of residents in ALFs had Medicaid as a payer source for some health and social services.
 To assist low-income residents with the cost of room and board, some states and local governments may have state or local-only funded programs, with eligibility based on financial need.